azer/react-analyzer/README.md

 # react-analyzer

 Extract structured information about React components and their props through AST parsing.
+See also: [react-analyzer-mcp](https://github.com/azer/react-analyzer-mcp)

 **Ideal for:**
 * Feeding high level codebase structure to LLMs